dFactoDev/frogger_game/README.md

 The aim is to get to the water with as many points as possible and continue trying to beat your last highest score.
 The more you dodge the bugs, the more points you get.
-Picking up treasures gets you bonus points.
+Picking up treasures will get you bonus points.

 ## How to play
 You start off on the grass, with paving between you and the water.